 What Goes into the Filling for Cheese Manicotti?

 These two cheese manicotti recipe can easily be turned into a three cheese recipe by adding mozzarella with the parmesan and ricotta cheese.
-You could also add spinach to add a little bit of vegetable to your manicotti.
+You could also add spinach to add a little bit of hidden veggies to your manicotti.

 But, if this is your first time making manicotti - stick to the recipe.
 You'll be pleasantly surprised at how simple is sometimes better!
 Then the next time, you can put your own spin on this recipe and make it your own.